Building Mentorship Networks to Support Black Women

 Bridget Turner Kelly is Associate Professor of Student Affairs at the University of Maryland, College Park, USA.

-Sharon L. Fries-Britt is Professor of Higher Education at the University of Maryland, College Park, USA.
+Sharon Fries-Britt is Professor of Higher Education at the University of Maryland, College Park, USA.
+Dr. Fries-Britt was the recipient of AERA’s 2021 Social Justice in Education Award.